• Art magazine

 Diego in my thoughts, 1943

 Self -portrait as a Tehuana or Diego in my thoughts is a fascinating work that refers to Frida Kahlos deep admiration for her husband Diego Rivera.
-In a magnificent Tehuano costume that reflects the rich culture of the Zapotecs -a tradition that Rivera always appreciated-Frida is depicted on her forehead with the image of her lover.
+In a magnificent Tehuano costume, which the rich culture of the Zapotecs against mirrors t-a tradition that Rivera always appreciated-Frida is depicted on the forehead with the image of her lover.

 This urgent detail suggests your inner tornness and obsession.
 The work belongs to the Jacques and Natasha Gelman Collection and not only represents a personal expression Kahlos, but is also an important example of the fusion of identity and culture in their art.